Top 10 Mom-Approved Ways to Unclog a Clogged Duct

 There have been so many women who have told us that this is the only way they were able to get their clogged duct out!

-This is actually the method I used to get rid of the large clogged duct I mentioned previously.
+This is the method I used to get rid of the large clogged duct I mentioned previously.
 Here is a video I did on TikTok demonstrating this method:

 @thebfmamaReply to @gracemaldonado7 ##newmomhacks##newmomtips##milksupply##lowmilksupply##cloggedduct##lactationhelp##learnontiktok##tiktokpartner